cloudera/flink-tutorials/flink-simple-tutorial/README.md

 1. It is public and standalone class (no non-static inner class)
 2. It has a public empty constructor
-3. All fields are public non final
+3. All fields are public non-final

-These classes are called POJOs in the Flink community.
+These classes are called POJOs (Plain Old Java Objects) in the Flink community.
 It is possible to structure the class differently by keeping the same serialization properties, for the exact rules please refer to the docs: https://ci.apache.org/projects/flink/flink-docs-stable/dev/types_serialization.html#rules-for-pojo-types

-Now that we have our record class we need to produce a `DataStream<HeapMetrics>` of the heap information by adding a source to our StreamExecutionEnvironment.
+Now that we have our record class we need to produce a `DataStream<HeapMetrics>` of the heap information by adding a source to our `StreamExecutionEnvironment`.
 Flink comes with a wide variety of built-in sources for different input connectors, but in our case we will build a custom source that collects heap statistics from the host JVM.
 The `HeapMonitorSource` class extends the `RichParallelSourceFunction<HeapMetrics>` abstract class which allows us to use it as a data source.

 Let's take a closer look at this class:

-- Every Flink source must implement the `SourceFunction` interface which at it's core provides 2 methods that will be called by the Flink runtime during cluster execution:
+- Every Flink source must implement the `SourceFunction` interface, which, at it's core, provides 2 methods that will be called by the Flink runtime during cluster execution:
   - `run(SourceContext)`: This method should contain the data producer loop.
 Once it finishes the source shuts down.
   - `cancel()`: This method is called if the source should terminate before it is finished, i.e. break out early from the `run` method

 - The `RichParallelSourceFunction` extends the basic `SourceFunction` behaviour in 2 important ways:
   - It extends the `ParallelSourceFunction`, allowing Flink to create multiple instances of the source logic.
 One per parallel task instance.
   - It extends the `RichFunction` abstract class which allows the implementation to access runtime information such as parallelism and subtask index that we will leverage in our source implementation.

 Our source will continuously poll the heap memory usage of this application and output it along with some task related information producing the datastream.

 ### Computing GC warnings and heap alerts

-The core data processing logic is encapsulated in the `HeapMonitorPipeline.computeHeapAlerts(DataStream<HeapMetrics> statsInput, ParameterTool params)` method that takes as input the strean of heap information and should produce a stream of alerts when the conditions are met.
+The core data processing logic is encapsulated in the `HeapMonitorPipeline.computeHeapAlerts(DataStream<HeapMetrics> statsInput, ParameterTool params)` method that takes as input the stream of heap information and should produce a stream of alerts when the conditions are met.

 The reason for structuring the code this way is to make our pipeline easily testable later by replacing our production data source with the test data stream.